-- Understand the potential of real-time bidding (RTB) to bring the efficiency of search advertising to your display campaigns. - Focus on view conversions instead of clicks to evaluate performance because your converters are often a different audience than your clickers. - Learn about which attribution model works best for your business to understand which of your advertising activities bring you the most sales. - Start tracking site visits in addition to conversions for a holistic view of your full funnel and to separate prospecting and retargeting efforts. - Ensure that your advertising partners can answer the important questions about your display campaigns so you know you're getting the best ROI possible. - Take advantage of the full breadth of Quantcast's campaign insights to get the full picture of campaign performance.
+- Understand the potential of real-time bidding (RTB) to bring the efficiency of search advertising to your display campaigns. - Focus on view conversions instead of clicks to evaluate performance because your converters are often a different audience than your clickers. - Learn about which attribution model works best for your business to understand which of your advertising activities bring you the most sales. - Start tracking site visits in addition to conversions for a holistic view of your full funnel and to separate prospecting and retargeting efforts. - Ensure that your advertising partners can answer the important questions about your display campaigns so you know you're getting the best ROI possible.

 The display advertising industry is constantly evolving, and we hope this playbook helps you stay one step ahead.
-To ask questions or to learn more about Quantcast's solutions, please contact: playbook@quantcast.com.
+To ask questions or to learn more about Quantcast's solutions, please contact: Inquiries@quantcast.com.